microsoft/vscode/README.md

 ## Why?

-VS Code has traditionally been a desktop IDE built with web-technology.
+VS Code has traditionally been a desktop IDE built with web technology.
 A few years back people started patching it, in order to run it in a remote context and to make it accessible through web browsers.
-[These efforts have been a complex and error prone](https://github.com/cdr/code-server/issues/3835), because many changes had to be made across the large code base of VS Code.
+[These efforts have been complex and error prone](https://github.com/cdr/code-server/issues/3835), because many changes had to be made across the large code base of VS Code.

 Luckily in 2019 the Vs Code team started to refactor its architecture to support this working mode.
 While this new architecture has been adopted by Gitpod and GitHub, the important bits have not been open-sources, yet.
 As a result many people in the community are still using the old hard to maintain and errorprone approach.